imrafaelmerino/vertx-values/docs/README.md

 get the same result with vertx-values.
 Since there is no copy before sending the messages, it makes sense.

-On the other hand, sending the JSON  object from Vert.x, the performance goes down around 40%, and it collapses sending the JSON array, what makes sense since copying an object takes longer the bigger it is.
+On the other hand, sending the JSON  object from Vertx, the performance goes down around 40%, and it collapses sending the JSON array, which makes sense since copying an object takes longer the bigger it is.